wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

    * macOS utilities jq, git, gh, etc.
    * Python and <a href="#Virtualenv">Virtualenv</a>
-   * Download of foolders and files from github.com
+   * Download of folders and files from github.com
    <br /><br />

 Open a macOS Terminal.